 Many myHIVteam members experience frustration with trying to maintain a healthy body weight.
 As one member posted, “I’m really having a weight loss struggle.
 My doctor told me I need to lose 40 pounds and start watching my diet better because my cholesterol is through the roof.
 I’ve lost 10 pounds, but I'm stuck and not losing any more.
 Does anyone find that their medicines cause weight gain or keep them from losing weight?”

-While it can be frustrating trying to lose weight with HIV, there are some steps you and your health care team can take to help you reach the right weight for you.
+While trying to lose weight with HIV can be frustrating, there are some steps you and your health care team can take to help you reach the right weight for you.

 One myHIVteam member advised thinking outside the box when it comes to what you eat: “Eat healthy and with creativity.
 And drink lots of water!
 Water is free, and it’s a miracle!”

 Getting regular physical activity is especially important for people with HIV.
 Aside from promoting weight loss, regular physical activity has been shown to benefit the immune system, as well as improve physical and emotional well-being.
 The type of physical activity you get is up to you.
 Try walking, dancing, biking, hiking, swimming — whatever gets you up and moving.
 Be sure to consult your doctor before starting a new exercise program.